 ADAC and LRAUV project team seek an integrated approach as desired by HQ USCG Project Champion to determine appropriate pathway for LRAUV transition commensurate with USCG mission needs, and system operating capabilities and technical readiness level.
 In accordance with DHS S&T UP-ADAC Grant Terms and Conditions, LRAUV Intellectual Property (IP) rights developed under this project remain jointly held between ADAC, WHOI and MBARI.
 According to the DHS S&T Terms and Conditions, DHS and USCG may leverage this IP royalty free to acquire and construct additional LRAUVs to USCG and other DHS maritime mission needs.
 During LRAUV testing, ADAC, WHOI and MBARI recommend HQ USCG Project Champion, HQ USCG CG5R, CG7, CG9 as well as USCG RDC participation.
 Project team notes that NOAA is interested in LRAUV capabilities.

 ADAC proposes a research transition specifically focused with HQ USCG CG-7 and CG-9 at the Flag Officer level to determine suitable destination for LRAUV.
-Presently ADAC is planning USCG RDC as the transition destination.
-Program Year 6 workplan is developed to create competency for USCG RDC to advance in Program Year 6, in order to become a full mission partner in Program Year 7, capable to conduct LRAUV operations in response to USCG mission tasks.
-Through the course of Program Year 6, ADAC and Project team will plan to conduct at least 2 conferences/conference calls, with at least one of these meetings to be an in-person meeting (such as following the ADAC Annual Meeting in Washington D.C.) in order to discuss and mature the transition destination to be completed by the end of Program Year 7.
+Presently ADAC is coordinating with USCG RDC as the transition destination.
+ADAC will continue to co-develop CONOPS and requirements in order for USCG to become a full mission partner in Program Year 8, capable to conduct LRAUV operations in response to USCG mission tasks.
+Through the course of Program Year 7, ADAC and Project team will plan to conduct at least 2 conferences/conference calls, with at least one of these meetings to be an in-person meeting (such as following the ADAC Annual Meeting in Washington D.C.) in order to discuss and mature the transition destination to be completed by the end of Program Year 8.

 LRAUV System likely represents the most commercially marketable investigation conducted under the ADAC cooperative agreement.
 In parallel to technical development to deliver the LRAUV System to support USCG, ADAC and research team will conduct investigations for commercialization of the System with industry as the Center’s flagship development to commercial engagements over the course of Program Year 7 as outlined in the management section of this workplan.
 Accordingly, Center management and Project investigation team will seek to showcase LRAUV system, to include ADAC’s planned event to host Alaskan and Arctic maritime industry leaders, response organizations, Oil Spill Removal Organizations (OSROs), maritime shippers, Arctic cruise industries, first responders, Arctic oriented non-profit groups, State of Alaska and U.S. Federal departments and agencies and National Laboratories in a two day Symposium designed to increase visibility of a variety of Arctic Domain Awareness technologies, to include ADAC research endeavors, seeking to strengthen connections, collaboration and partnering between these communities, and to explore or initiate commercial transition pathways for ADAC completed/completing research.